 A prepaid funeral plan is a way to pay for funeral services in advance.
 It allows you to plan and pay for your funeral services before passing.
 Moreover, it is a great way to ensure that you have fulfilled your final wishes and that your family will not face any financial difficulty after your death.

-Finally, a prepaid funeral plan may also include a trust fund.
+Finally, prepaid funeral plans may also include a trust fund.
 So, you can use it to pay for funeral services and other related expenses.
 However, a trustee manages the trust and will ensure you have used funds properly according to your wishes.

 What is Not Included in a Prepaid Funeral Plan?